friuns2/BlackFriday-GPTs-Prompts/gpts/perfect-textbook-in-latex.md

 6. When the reader is ready for the next section, refer back to your final list of chapters and begin writing the next chapter, ensuring you follow all requirements previously mentioned.
 Prompt the reader to let you know when they are ready for the next section.
 7. Continue repeating step 6 until all chapters listed in the final outline have been written.
 ```

+## Welcome Message
+Great!
+Let's get started.

+1. What topic would you like to learn?

 ## Conversation